 Submission ID First name Last name Organisation Do you have any feedback on this plan's proposed goals?
-Do you have any other comments on this plan?
-45006 Juliet Neill The goals are laudable, and more can be done regarding stormwater at source.
-To help solve the problem of stormwater, plus help people retain roof water for drought situations, please encourage people to have their own rainwater tanks for gardening purposes and non-drinking water.
-Also, please find a way to encourage people to have their own water reticulation schemes for grey water.
-These two actions could divert a lot of water from reaching the storm water system in the first place, and help green the city.
-45007 Toni Harris-Daw How about dredging the Avon / Heathcote rivers, clearing the liquefaction the rose the riverbed so that they can hold more water and stop flooding the city areas, along with Flockton Street etc, also Southshore.
-Form a decent channel in the Estuary.
-45120 Pat McIntosh Goal 1.
+Do you have any other comments o 45006 Juliet Neill The goals are laudable, and more can be done regarding stormwater at source.
+To help solve the problem of stormw situations, please encourage people purposes and non-drinking water.
+A their own water reticulation scheme of water from reaching the storm wa 45007 Toni Harris-Daw How about dredging the Avon / Heathcote rivers, clearing the liquefaction the rose the riverbed so that they can hold more water and stop flooding the city areas, along with Flockton Street etc, also Southshore.
+Form a decent channel in the Estuar 45120 Pat McIntosh Goal 1.
 Regarding goals for sediment discharges, I do not agree with accepting 5-10% non compliance.
 This sets the bar much too low.
 The goal should be zero consented construction activities reported non compliant.
 Non compliance should be considered nonnegotiable.
 Compliance should be expected, supported and monitored.
 By allowing yourselves a degree of non-compliance you are obviating the effect of the regulations.
 45264 Redcliffs Residents Association Redcliffs Resident Association [see attached] [see attached] 45267 Felicity Blackmore Christchurch International Airport Ltd [see attached] [see attached] 45268 Tim Hobbs I live in Sumner and have done for the last 30 years and while I respect and approve of your desire to have clean storm water, I think we spend too much tax on something that has been happening for years.
 Maybe a subsidy for different roofing - no zinc.
-Will reducing the copper content in vehicle breaks reduce their effectiveness?
-If not then go ahead with our plans.
-The crux of the problem is there are too many vehicles!
-When I was a child, no fellow students owned a car and most families had only one car.
-In my time in Sumner, flooding is not an issue and if my friends on the esplanade get hit by a tidal wave then perhaps they should not have bought there!
-Maybe the North-West where I am from.
-45499 Susan Carbines South Shore Residents Association (SSRA) The goals about improving storm water outflow quality are admirable but we are concerned that there are not goals pertaining to improving the efficiency of the path of the stormwater water This plan seems be primarily focused on the quality of the storm water ie reducing contaminates.
-We are unclear who is responsible for the maintenance, repair and improvement of the storm water system.
-Is this within the SMP scope?
-If it is, then there are not clear goals and tasks associated with this.
-If it is not within the SMP scope then it would be helpful to see how this plan relates to other plans, so we have a full picture.
-SSRA would suggest that there is a diagram that shows the SMP and how it relates to other plans and specifically what aspects of work each is responsible for.
-Eg- district plan
+Will reducing the copper content in w go ahead with our plans.
+The crux of was a child, no fellow students owne time in Sumner, flooding is not an iss tidal wave then perhaps they should where I am from.
+45499 Susan Carbines South Shore Residents Association (SSRA) The goals about improving storm water outflow quality are admirable but we are concerned that there are not goals pertaining to improving the efficiency of the path of the stormwater water This plan seems be primarily focused contaminates.
+We are unclear who is improvement of the storm water sys- are not clear goals and tasks associa would be helpful to see how this plan SSRA would suggest that there is a d other plans and specifically what asp on this plan?